 Many people seeking enhanced overall health often wonder, how long do dental implants last?
-They can last for more than 25 years when you follow the instructions of our Upper Kirby, Bellaire family dentist.
+They can last for more than twenty-five years when you follow the instructions of your Lovett Dental Upper Kirby family dentist.
 However, several factors come into play, including dental hygiene and your lifestyle.

 Over the years, technology has advanced, eliminating most of the problems experienced in dentistry.
 An implant may fail due to misappropriation, diseases, and underlying medical conditions.

 Dental Implants Are Built to Last